 |---|---|

-| ISO 13485:2016 | Required, scope explicitly covers ECG electrode manufacturing |
+| ISO 13485:2016 | Required, scope explicitly covering ECG electrode manufacturing |

-| FDA 510(k) | Required if exporting to U.S. |
+| FDA 510(k) | Required if exporting to the U.S. |

-| CE under MDR 2017/745 | Required if exporting to EU; with Notified Body number |
+| CE under MDR 2017/745 | Required if exporting to the EU; with a Notified Body number |

-| AAMI EC12 lot-level test reports | Required (numerical values, not just "compliant") |
+| AAMI EC12 lot-level test reports | Required — numerical values, not just "compliant" |

-| Export experience | ≥ 20 destination countries (proxy for regulatory adaptation maturity) |
+| Export experience | Broad multi-country footprint (a proxy for regulatory-adaptation maturity) |

 3MOQ and pricing-tier negotiation

-4Packaging and brand design responsibility allocation
+4Packaging and brand-design responsibility

-| Item | Customer responsibility | Factory responsibility |
+| Item | Customer | Factory |

 |---|---|---|